 - A minimum of 4 courses (12 credit hours) to satisfy certificate requirements, or

 - A minimum of 3 courses (9 credit hours) and a graduate-level internship or other experiential learning opportunity.

-- A minimum overall GPA of 2.67 in required certificate coursework with a minimum grade of B- (2.67 grade points) in each course.*
+A minimum GPA of 2.67 or higher in all Rice coursework that satisfies requirements for the graduate certificate with a minimum grade of B- (2.67 grade points) in each course.*

 - All coursework taken to satisfy certificate requirements with the standard letter grade earned (not on a Pass/Fail basis), with no more than one-third of the coursework taken to meet certificate requirements on a Satisfactory/Unsatisfactory basis and no more than one-third of the coursework taken to meet certificate requirements earned through transfer credit.

 - All requirements for the graduate degree-granting program in which the student is enrolled.

 *Note: Departments or programs may identify and define in their program's General Announcements Requirements tab stricter standards than the minimum GPA for coursework that satisfies their academic program requirements.